LucaWolf/grabbit/README.md

 ## Credits

-  * _wagslane_ from which I got heavily inspired to do the sane parameters, topology maintenance and consumer handlers.
+  * _wagslane_ from whom I got heavily inspired to do the sane parameters, topology maintenance and consumer handlers.
 Please browse and star [his repository](https://github.com/wagslane/go-rabbitmq).
   * _Emir Ribic_ for his inspiring post that lead me to think about adding a resilience layer for the RabbitMQ client.
 You may want to [read the full post](https://www.ribice.ba/golang-rabbitmq-client/)